megrez-general/rnMobTemplate/README.md

-# Welcome to your Megrez mobile template repository for React Native supported by Expo!
+# Welcome to Megrez mobile template repository for React Native supported by Expo!

 [![CircleCI](https://circleci.com/gh/infinitered/ignite.svg?style=svg)](https://circleci.com/gh/infinitered/ignite)

 ## This is a boilerplate to get you started client projects which empathises on mobile application using React Native.

 The template provides a guide on the file structure, linting rules, formating, expo functions and libraries used in a typical React Native application.
 If there are additional native functions such as (Bluetooth, etc), do expand on the boilerplate once you clone this template repository.
-If there are any specific libraries you would like to swap out, approach your tech lead ro discuss before doing so and only once the template is cloned in your repository.
+If there are any specific libraries you would like to swap out (eg zustand/mobx with redux), approach your tech lead to discuss before doing so and only once the template is cloned in your repository.

 Libraries in this template Currently includes: